2014 Challenge Kicks-Off May 1!

 Having trouble signing up or using the trip tracking web site?
 Check out the videos linked at the bottom of this page for tips on common registration and trip logging questions, including: Video 1 - How to Register for the 100 Mile Challenge; and Video 2 - How to Log Trips and Use the Drive Less Connect Website.

-Participants who log active transportation trips as part of the 100 Mile Challenge may be eligible to win prizes, or incentives, each month during the Challenge and one of two year-end grand prizes.
-All car-free trips to, from, and within Lake Oswego count; simply travel and log the specified number of miles and you are entered to win.
+Participants who log active transportation trips as part of the 100 Mile Challenge may be eligible to win prizes, or incentives, each month during the Challenge and one of two grand prizes.
+Car-free trips to, from, and within Lake Oswego count; simply travel and log the specified number of miles and you are entered to win.

-- One for a person that has walked 25 miles during that month, and
+- One for a person that has logged 25 miles walking during that month.

-- Two for participants that have biked, walked, used transit, or any other car-free option for 100 miles during that month.
+- Two for participants that logged 100 miles by bike, walking, using transit, or any other car-free option during that month.

-At the end of 2013, participants who have reached 100 miles or 500 miles by the end of the Challenge are entered to win one of two grand prizes (valued at approximately $100 and $500, respectively).
+At the end of the Challenge, participants who have reached 100 miles or 500 miles are entered to win one of two grand prizes:

 Active Transportation Resources

 When you sign up for the Challenge, you can request a reusable bag with these helpful resources, while supplies last:

 - Lake Oswego area maps,

 Additional resources are available to help you on the road to meeting the 100 Mile Challenge, including the following: